anchorageprogramming/github101/README.md

 * Once you are ready, you can fill out the box on the right with a commit messages.
 * The commit message should succintly describe the changes you made.
 If you need to be in depth, use the extended description box.
 * Click **commit**

+# Check the Github site for your changes
+* Switch back to the browser where your github project lives, do you see your changes?
+* Changes made on your local machine are not pushed back up to the global repo until you sync your code.
+* Switch back to the github client, click the highlighted **sync** button at the top of the window.
+* Now if you head back to the website, you can review your changes.